Wendy Carballo

-Wendy Naiely Carballo Rosa (born 28 July 2002) is a Uruguayan professional footballer who plays as a forward for Brazilian Série A1 side Sport Club Internacional and the Uruguay women's national team.
+Wendy Naiely Carballo Rosa (born 28 July 2002) is a Uruguayan professional footballer who plays as a forward for Peñarol and the Uruguay women's national team.

 Club career

 Carballo has played for Arachanas Cerro Largo in Uruguay.

 International career

 Carballo represented Uruguay at the 2018 South American U-17 Women's Championship.
 She made her senior debut on 6 October 2019 in a 0–3 friendly loss to Chile.